brh55/Llama-Studios/readme.md

 ### Keep llama-ing on! ![Llama on](http://orig05.deviantart.net/fee3/f/2010/094/f/d/llama_walk_by_taquito143.gif)

+## AMA
+If you have a question about the process or want to get insights, submit an [issue](https://github.com/brh55/Zappos-Internship-Challenge-AMA/issues), I'll respond to you when ever I get a chance.

 ---
     This was for the Zappos front-end internship challenge for 2016.
 I'm leaving this code FOSS, I encourage you to inspect the code, use some of it for your projects, and learn from it as well.